 Wingara Mura - Bunga Barrabugu Summer Program

-The Wingara Mura - Bunga Barrabugu Summer Program is for Aboriginal and Torres Strait Islander students currently in years 8, 9, 10 or 11, who are considering studies beyond high school.
+The Wingara Mura - Bunga Barrabugu Summer Program is for Aboriginal and Torres Strait Islander students currently in years 8, 9, 10 or 11, who are considering going onto higher education after high school.
 It's the perfect way to get a taste of uni life over the summer holidays.
 It's free, it's fun, and it's designed just for you.

 There are two programs: